- Lasts up to 6 years

 - Sometimes mood changes, skin problems or breast tenderness

-- IUD through the wall of the womb when it's put in (fewer than 2 in 1000)
+- IUS through the wall of the womb when it's put in (fewer than 2 in 1000)

 - Pregnancy outside the womb (ectopic pregnancy) - possible but very rare